 Universities often host social events such as welcome parties, cultural festivals, and networking events.
 Attending these events can be fun, allowing you to meet new people and learn about different cultures.

-The University of Bristol hosts an annual International Food Festival where students from different countries prepare and share dishes from their home cultures.
+Example: The University of Bristol hosts an annual International Food Festival where students from different countries prepare and share dishes from their home cultures.
 Participating in or attending this festival can be a wonderful way to make friends and appreciate the diversity of the student body.

 4. Volunteer